---->

 explanation of some or all reflections is proximity repulsion,

-where things increasingly repel each other as the distance between
+as bodies increasingly repel each other as the distance between

-suggested the further possible explanation of 'post-contact'
+suggested the further possible explanation of post-contact

 proximity attraction, where a surface strongly attracts something